Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

-✅ Implemented: Caching mechanism for employee data to improve performance ✅ Documented: Employee name resolution enhancement in technical changelog ✅ Updated: Replaced the "E" logo with "g_with_tm_black-01" in the sidebar next to Huey Team
+✅ Implemented: Caching mechanism for employee data to improve performance ✅ Documented: Employee name resolution enhancement in technical changelog ✅ Updated: Replaced the "E" logo with "g_with_tm_black-01" in the sidebar next to Huey Team ✅ Enhanced: Sidebar UI with consolidated header and improved branding ✅ Fixed: Build issues with proper escaping of apostrophes and React Hooks dependencies ✅ Added: Support for rendering Excel-style hyperlinks as clickable links in CSV data tables

 ## Next Steps
 - Add data visualization and charts to reports